“Lying increases the creative faculties, expands the ego, and lessens the frictions of social contacts.” – Clare Boothe Luce, Born Apr. 10, 1903.

 Lying is powerful.

 Whether you call it telling tales, self delusion, pretending, make believe, whatever – if you want to get good at what we do, you need practice.

 If you want to be good off the cuff, you need to practice off the cuff.
-You can't practice firing without sparring, and this exercise is like sparring for persuasion.
+You can't practice fighting without sparring, and this exercise is like sparring for persuasion.

 So practice making shit up, in real time, constantly.
 In real situations, with no safety net.
 Make a game of it.
 A kind of liar's improv.

 Here is how to ease into it…